Explore Tangalle and its surroundings on your solo adventure

 Mulkirigala Raja Maha Vihara

 The Mulkirigala rock temple, known to locals as Little Sigiriya, features an ancient Buddhist monastery embedded into a rock face that stands at more than 200 metres tall.
-This beautiful temple is located approximately 17 kilometres north of Tangalle’s town centre, which equates to a drive of approximately half an hour.
-The temple is said to be a couple of centuries older than the rock fortress at Sigiriya (the Lion Rock in Sri Lanka’s Central Province), but is similar to it by way of the ancient paintings and intricate inscriptions found within.
-It is an official archaeological site, and is definitely a stop that you won’t want to miss.
+This beautiful temple is located approximately 17 kilometres north of Tangalle’s town centre, which equates to a drive of half an hour.
+The temple is said to be a couple of centuries older than the Sigiriya Rock Fortress, and is similar to it by way of the ancient paintings and intricate inscriptions found within.
+It is a preserved archaeological site, and is definitely a stop that you won’t want to miss.

 The temple was built around five terraced levels.
-You’ll have to make the climb up a number of steps to reach it, but it’s worth the visit to the top.
+You’ll have to climb up a number of steps to reach it, but it’s worth the visit.
 Within the temple you’ll find a number of statues of Buddha, detailed paintings of a sinner’s journey to an afterlife of torture, and a stupa with beautiful views of the temple’s surroundings.

 When visiting any temple in Sri Lanka, ensure that you are appropriately dressed.
 This means that your shoulders and legs should be appropriately covered.